Unreconciled

 Unreconciled is based on the true story of an adolescent actor cast as Jesus in a school play directed by a parish priest.
 Set in Philadelphia, this solo-show chronicles a survivor’s journey to confront his past, navigate a reparations program set up by the Catholic Church, and find his voice.

-Post Show Discussion: Join us for a post-show discussion following the matinee performances on 18 and 19 Oct.
+Post Show Discussion: a short discussion with the audience will follow both Saturday performances on 18 Oct and the matinee on Sunday 19 Oct.

 Credits